elementalsecurity/sec-arch/docs/reference/ZeroTrust/Controls.md

-# Controls Mapping
+# Controls

-Map threats to mitigations.
+Mapped to threat model.